 It’s time for another installment of my Tips & Tricks for PDF Sewing Patterns!
-Sorry this on is so late.
-My little ones decided they needed their momma the last few weeks, so blogging was put on hold.
+Sorry, this one is so late.
+My little ones decided they needed their mama the last few weeks, so blogging was put on hold.
 But I’m super excited to share some more great tips with you today, so let’s get on with it!
 Be sure to see Day 1, Day 2, and Day 3 if you haven’t already checked them out!

 So the first thing I do is cut the edges off on the right and bottom sides.
-Now you don’t have to do this on all patterns as some are no trim.
-Granted, you will still have small unprinted edges on no trim because a lot of printers won’t print regular paper borderless, so I always end up trimming anyway.
+Now you don’t have to do this with all patterns as some are no trim.
+Granted, you will still have small unprinted edges with no trim because a lot of printers won’t print regular paper borderless, so I always end up trimming anyway.
 Plus I’m a creature of habit.

 All pdf sewing patterns should have a printing guide.
-They very by pattern designer, but they will look similar to above.
-Basically, you match up the lines to mae sure you tape them together properly, and then tape.
+They vary by pattern designer, but they will look similar to above.
+Basically, you match up the lines to make sure you tape them together properly, and then tape.

 I tend not to tape the entire paper and just tape on the areas of the corresponding pattern piece.
 This piece looks funny because I needed to blend two sizes together, so I printed two sizes instead of just one.

 You can now cut or trace just like you normally would with any other sewing pattern.
 Easy peasy.
 And my favorite part about PDF patterns is the instant gratification.
 You can purchase, print, and sew all without leaving your house (or waiting for shipping).